plone/plone.recipe.codeanalysis/README.rst

 clean-lines
     If set to True, **any file** containing trailing spaces or tabs anywhere on the lines will cause a warning.
 Default to False.

+prefer-single-quotes
+    If set to True, python files will be scanned searching for strings quoted with double quote signs (``"``).
+Default to False.